 Pin For Later

-- 5 cups of your favorite mushrooms chopped (here I used 2 portobellos and 1 package of button)
+- 5 to 6 cups of your favorite mushrooms chopped (here I used 2 Portobellos and 1 oz package of Button)

 - 3 tbsp flour